mikke89/RmlUi/readme.md

 ---

 Third-party source code and assets with their own licenses are also included in this library.
-See [LICENSE_THIRDPARTY](LICENSE_THIRDPARTY) for details.
+See [LICENSES_THIRDPARTY](LICENSES_THIRDPARTY) for details.